Toboso, Negros Occidental: Economy

-Throughout the years, economic progress in Toboso has been sluggish due to the limited number of business establishments.
+Economic progress in Toboso has been sluggish due to the limited number of business establishments.
 It is commonly tagged as "one of the municipalities with high number of poverty incidence in Negros Occidental".
-Since its municipality recognition on July 1, 1948, the town struggled to be at par with its neighboring cities like Escalante, Sagay, San Carlos and the town of Calatrava.
+Since its municipality recognition in July 1948, the town struggled to be at par with its neighboring cities like Escalante, Sagay, San Carlos and the town of Calatrava.

-Economy primarily depends on sugarcane production, the plantations of which constitute largest land use, 4,746 hectares and produced 237,300 metric tons of sugarcane on 2019.
-Coconut production harvested 4,100 metric tons on the same year.
-Corn, livestock raising, poultry, game fowl and fishing are also major contributors to local economy.
-Inhabitants often find work in neighboring provinces (engage in shipbuilding).
+The economy primarily depends on sugarcane production.
+In 2019, there were 4,746 hectares under plantation, which produced 237,300 metric tons of sugarcane.
+In 2019, coconut production harvested 4,100 metric tons.
+Corn, livestock raising, poultry, game fowl and fishing are major contributors to local economy.
+Inhabitants often find work in neighboring provinces, engaging in shipbuilding.
 Others work as Overseas Filipino Workers, others engage in handicraft business.
-Some choose food preparations and forming of local, small businesses.
+Some choose food preparation and form of local, small businesses.

 Tourism

-The Mainit Hot Springs are located in the area of the Barangay San Isidro, twelve kilometers from the town center.
+The Mainit Hot Springs are located in the area of Barangay San Isidro, 12 km from the town center.
 Kampanoy Cave, located on the territory of Barangay General Luna, has a spacious interior which resembles a dome cathedral, next to the coast and is inhabited by Edible-nest swiftlet (Aerodramus fuciphagus) which in recent years has been damaged because of phosphate mining.

 Trangkalan Cave is located in Brgy.
 Magticol, until recently it was used for native folk religious acts.
 The magnificent 250 meter high cascades of the Dalisun Waterfalls are located near Sitio Vergara, Brgy.
 Bug-ang.
 Offshore Toboso is the 200-acre/80 hectare Kevin's Reef, a 10-minute boat ride away.